Boostvolt/coin_collector/README.md

-# Coin-Collector
+# CoinC ollector

-A 2D Coin-Collector game developed for a C# school project.
+A 2D Coin Collector game developed for a C# school project.

 ## Requirements
 None